Position

 What does a Composite Technician do?

 A Composite Technician works with advanced materials to create and repair parts.
-This role involves using resins and fibers to build composite structures.
-They ensure the materials are mixed correctly and applied properly.
-Composite Technicians often work in industries like aerospace, automotive, and marine.
-They must follow safety guidelines to handle chemicals and tools.
+This role involves using resins and fibers to build strong, lightweight components.
+Technicians must follow precise instructions and use specialized tools.
+They work in various industries, including aerospace, automotive, and marine.

 View Composite Technician jobs nearby